How to Take Care of a Short-Haired Guinea Pig

 What does my guinea pig need?

 Guinea pig owners often buy wheels for their little rodents to exercise well without leaving their cage.
 However, wheels are not suitable for guinea pigs.
-They are great for hamsters, mice and gerbils, but can cause back pain and spinal injury in guinea pigs.
+They are great for hamsters, mice, and gerbils, but can cause back pain and spinal injury in guinea pigs.
 They are not so agile.

 It is also important that you brush them with a soft, small brush.
 By doing so, you will get rid of the dead hair and give them an extra shine.
+Regular grooming sessions also provide an opportunity to check for any skin issues or abnormalities.

 Food is another important element to keep in mind.
 A guinea pig that has stopped eating for 12 hours has a poor prognosis, but those who have spent more than 24 hours without eating are in critical condition.
+Prompt veterinary attention is crucial in such cases.

 If you want to read similar articles to How to Take Care of a Short-Haired Guinea Pig, we recommend you visit our Basic care category.